-We have audited the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s compliance with the types of compliance requirements described in the Uniform Guidance and NJ OMB 15-08 that could have a direct and material effect on each of the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s major state programs for the year ended June 30, 2020.
-The Atlantic County Special Services School District (a component unit of the County of Atlantic)'s major state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s compliance with the types of compliance requirements described in the OMB Compliance Supplement and the New Jersey State Aid/Grant Compliance Supplement that could have a direct and material effect on each of the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s major federal and state programs for the year ended June 30, 2022.
+The Atlantic County Special Services School District (a component unit of the County of Atlantic)'s major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.